mrandri19/mrandri19.github.io/_posts/2018-06-24-how-much-of-npm-will-you-break.md

 ## Notes
 <span id="note1"></span>
-1. This function will still need to be rewritten to benefit from TCO, in this form (recursive calls inside a for) it will not get optimised at all.
+<a href="#backnote1">1.</a> This function will still need to be rewritten to benefit from TCO, in this form (recursive calls inside a for)
+it will not get optimised at all.

 <span id="note2"></span>
-2. I believe that when an index is created in a database the data structure behind that is a B-Tree which has
+<a href="#backnote2">2.</a> I believe that when an index is created in a database the data structure behind that is a B-Tree which has
 $$O(\log{n})$$ index access.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>